White Out (Penn State): History

-The 2021 White Out game was against Auburn but a variation of the White Out involving a blue helmet stripe was used against Michigan, the Nittany Lions would lose that game 21-17.
+The 2021 White Out game was against Auburn but a variation of the White Out involving a blue helmet stripe was used against Michigan, the Nittany Lions would lose that game 21–17.

+In 2024, the White Out was against Washington officially but James Franklin called for "White Out energy" against ranked Illinois to create the same effect.
+This was due to fans being unhappy about the Washington game having lost its luster due to the team having multiple losses, and the likelihood of FOX making the rivalry game against Ohio State part of its Big Noon Kickoff lineup, which fans were unhappy about as many believe that the effect of the white out is diminished compared to an afternoon or evening game.

+On December 21, 2024, Penn State held a daytime White Out against SMU for its first-ever home College Football Playoff game.

+Although fans are dressed in white, Penn State always wears its traditional home blue uniforms for the game, while the visiting team wears white.
+Head coach James Franklin has explained that the team wears blue to create contrast, helping Penn State’s receivers stand out to quarterbacks against the sea of white-clad fans and opponents.

-ESPN College Gameday has attended six White Out games since the inception of the tradition.
-2005 marked their first White Out visit, followed by the 2009 loss to Iowa.
+ESPN's College GameDay has attended six White Out games since the inception of the tradition.
+The 2005 season marked their first White Out visit, followed by the 2009 loss to Iowa.
 The show had been at every White Out between 2017 and 2019, and were among the first to try the Penn State Creamery's new "White Out" ice cream.

-Penn State has only faced an unranked opponent in the White Out four times since its inception.
-These include Notre Dame in 2007, Iowa in 2009, Michigan in 2010, and Minnesota in 2022.
+Penn State has only faced an unranked opponent for the White Out five times since its inception.
+These include Notre Dame in 2007, Iowa in 2009, Michigan in 2010, Minnesota in 2022, and Washington in 2024.

+While traditionally played at night in prime time, there have been seven White Outs that have started during the day.
+These include matchups against Purdue in 2004, Notre Dame in 2007, Alabama in 2011, Ohio State in 2012, Michigan in 2013 and 2015, and the first-round playoff game against SMU in 2024.
+Penn State holds a 4–3 record in these games.